View Document

 The Role of the Representative

-(58) The Representative should not disrupt the process, direct the process or otherwise interfere with the meeting.
-The Representative is not there to advocate on behalf of the staff member.
+(63) The Representative should not disrupt the process, direct the process or otherwise interfere with the meeting.
+The Representative is not able to advocate on behalf of the staff member.

-(59) Should a Representative attempt to intervene, direct the process or advocate on behalf of the staff, they should be warned that this contravenes the role of a Representative.
+(64) Should a Representative attempt to intervene, direct the process or advocate on behalf of the staff, they will be warned that this contravenes the role of a Representative.
 If the Representative persists, the Representative may be asked to leave the meeting and the meeting may be terminated and rescheduled, with potentially another Representative.

 Part F - Performance Management